johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 }
 ```

 This is obviously incorrect for the first request.
-The issue is that we are [multiplexing](http://250bpm.com/blog:18) our requests through a single pair of channels.
+The issue demonstrates what I'll refer to as the *[multiplexing](http://250bpm.com/blog:18) challenge*.
+That is, we are multiplexing our requests through a single pair of channels.
 When we issue request #1, it subscribes to a response on the `'/race_res'` channel.
 Request #2 does the same thing, and since request #2 finishes first, the request #1 subscription gets its expected result on the response channel.

 Also, another nagging question... why do **both** subscribers get the result?
 Hmmm... clearly something isn't working quite right here, and we'll have to work on this in our next (and final!) revision!